ABOUT

 Inspiration

-This ad inspired our design process of our autonomous agent to be built around the scientific process.
+This ad inspired the design process of our autonomous agent to be built around the scientific process.